 This will cause FS-UAE to log all file system operations (for mounted directories) to the log file.

 If you experience a crash, it is helpful to have a stack trace for when the crash occurs.
-To compile a version suitable for debugging crashes, you should use the optimize=0 option when running make (also for libfsemu):
+To compile a version suitable for debugging crashes, you might want to compile a version with debug symbols (-g) and with optimizations tuned for debugging (-Og):

 You can run FS-UAE from the source directory without installing it, just stay in the top of the project directory and run (using Linux as an example):